Congress

 Congress is also responsible for determining how IUSG money gets spent.
 IUSG has a six-figure annual revenue funded by a portion of the mandatory Student Activity Fee that all students pay to IU each semester.
 Every spring, Congress passes an IUSG Budget Act setting forth the funding levels for all of IUSG's operations, programs, and student services for the next year.

-The Regular Session of the 2025 Congress commences on April 7, 2025.
-This legislative session will last until October 7, 2025, when the Regular Session of the 2025-2026 Congress will commence after the Fall 2025 Residential Election.
+The Regular Session of the 2025-2026 Congress commenced on October 6, 2025.
+This legislative session will last until April 7, 2026, when the Regular Session of the 2026 Congress will commence after the Spring 2026 Academic Election.

 Go to this page to see all Congressional documents from this legislative session, including bills, vote records, meeting agendas and minutes, membership rosters, Congressional rules, and more.